Why the Raptors should — or shouldn't — trade for Damian Lillard

 The Raptors are a "viable threat" to land Damian Lillard from the Trail Blazers.
 Should they roll the dice on a blockbuster?

-With training camps set to begin in just about two weeks, the NBA's rumor mill is picking up steam again.
+With training camps right around the corner, the NBA's rumor mill is picking up steam again.

 Despite his request for a trade back in July, superstar point guard Damian Lillard remains a Portland Trail Blazer.
 But the summer stalemate may soon be over.